A Geometric Task-Space Port-Hamiltonian Formulation for Redundant Manipulators: IDA-PBC design for task equilibrium assignment and impedance shaping

 \section{IDA-PBC design for task equilibrium assignment and impedance shaping}

-In this section we will use the presented pH model to design a control law for redundant manipulators aiming at i) stabilizing a desired configuration in the task space, and ii) exploiting redundancy to shape desired impedance behavior at the task port.
+Now we will use the presented pH model to design a control law for redundant manipulators aiming at i) stabilizing a desired configuration in the task space, and ii) exploiting redundancy to shape desired impedance behavior at the task port.
 We will use the \textit{Interconnection and Damping Assignment - Passivity-Based Control} (IDA-PBC) approach, developed in the pH framework and aiming to shape, through state-feedback, the closed-loop dynamics as a desired pH structure.
 As task, we consider an instance of (\ref{eq:task}) where $J$ is the analytic Jacobian of a redundant manipulator, i.e., $\eta=\dot{x}$, where $x\in\mathbb{R}^3$ are the chosen task-space position cartesian coordinates in euclidean space.
-We want to stabilize a given task equilibrium $x^*$ and assign a desired impedance profile that the manipulator exhibits at its proximity.
+We want to stabilize a given task equilibrium $x^*$ and assign a desired impedance profile that the manipulator exhibits in its neighborhood.
 We take as objective the transformation of the system (\ref{extpH}) into the target system:

-where $\bar{\bar{H}}$ is the new Hamiltonian function.
+where $H_{\textrm{cl}}$ is the new Hamiltonian function.
 Equating (\ref{extpH}) to (\ref{eq:idapbctarget}) we obtain

 Pre-multiplying the latter by $g^\perp = $ we obtain the so-called \textit{matching conditions}, a set of nonlinear PDEs on the non actuated coordinates whose feasibility determines the possibility to successfully implement the IDA-PBC procedure.
 In this case we get: